Skip to Content

 Housing

-Welcome to the 2024 Westside Unique Identifier Count Survey
+The 2024 Westside Unique Identifier Count (UIC) Report

 Housing plays an important role in health and our community's well-being.
 We want to be a place where people can call West Kelowna home and to make this possible, a variety of housing types and tenures are needed for our young city.
 Using the concept of a housing continuum, the City continues to strive towards different housing options for residents.